-2021 2020 Change
+2022 2021 Change

 \$m \$m %

-Net Revenue 66.9 68.8 -2.8%
+Net Revenue 79.2 66.9 18.4%

-Operating Expenses (61.7) (64.8) 4.7%
+Operating Expenses (74.7) (61.7) 21.1%

-EBITDA 5.2 4.0 30.0%
+EBITDA 4.5 5.2 -13.5%

-Depreciation and Amortisation (6.9) (6.3) -9.5%
+Depreciation and Amortisation (5.9) (6.9) -14.5%

-iSolutions Earn out Provision - (0.2) n/a

-Net Finance (costs)/income (0.1) 0.1 n/a
+Net Finance (costs)/income (0.1) (0.1) -

-Loss before income tax (1.8) (2.4) 25.0%
+Loss before income tax (1.5) (1.8) -16.7%

-Income tax expense (0.6) (0.9) 33.3%
+Income tax expense (0.9) (0.6) 50.0%

-Loss from continuing operations (2.4) (3.3) 27.3%
+Loss from continuing operations (2.4) (2.4) 0.0%

+Russia and Ukraine write-offs, loss on Nitro Solutions sublease (1.1) - n/a

+Prior year tax adjustments and interest (1.1) - n/a

-Profit/(Loss) from discontinued operations (3.1) 2.6 n/a
+Profit/(Loss) from discontinued operations 0.5 (3.1) n/a

-Loss for the period (5.5) (0.7) -685.7%
+Loss for the period (4.1) (5.5) -25.5%

-Earnings Per Share from continuing operations (cents per share) (0.10) (0.15) -33.3%
+Earnings Per Share from continuing operations (cents per share) (2.0) (1.0) -100.0%

-1 Earnings before Interest, Tax, Depreciation, Amortisation is a non-IFRS disclosure.
+&lt;sup>1 Earnings before Interest, Tax, Depreciation, Amortisation and significant one-off costs is a non-IFRS disclosure.
 In the opinion of the Directors, the Group's EBITDA reflects the results generated from ongoing operating activities and is calculated in accordance with AICD/Finsia principles.
 The non-operating adjustments outlined above are considered to be non-cash and/or non-recurring in nature.
 These items are included in the Group's consolidated statutory result but excluded from the underlying result.
 EBITDA has not been audited or reviewed.

-From a management viewpoint, we monitor software subscription revenue in terms of Total Contracted Value (TCV 2) being the total revenue to be received over the committed term of each contract.
-While only a portion of the TCV is recognised as revenue during the financial year, we incentivise our sales team on TCV and monitor our financial performance on TCV.
-As such, we often refer to subscription sales during the year in terms of TCV rather than the amount of subscription revenue received or recognised as revenue during that financial year.
+From a management viewpoint, RPM monitors software subscription revenue in terms of Total Contracted Value (TCV ) being the total revenue to be received over the committed term of each contract.
+Whilst only a portion of the TCV is recognised as revenue during the financial year in which it is signed, we incentivise our sales team on TCV and monitor our financial performance on TCV.
+As such, we often refer to subscription sales during the year in terms of TCV, rather than the amount of subscription revenue that is recognised as revenue during that financial year.

-Perpetual licence sales and subscription revenue recognised during the year was \$20.7 million compared to \$16.9 million in the previous year.
-However, more importantly, total contracted licence revenue was \$52.9 million, comprising \$47.7 million in TCV subscription revenue and \$5.2 million in perpetual software licence sales, compared to total contracted licence revenue of \$41.4 million in the prior year.
+Perpetual licence sales and subscription revenue recognised during the year was \$28.0 million compared to \$20.7 million in the previous year.
+However, more importantly, total contracted software licence revenue this year was \$55.9 million, comprising \$54.1 million in TCV subscription revenue and \$1.8 million in perpetual software licence sales, compared to total contracted licence revenue of \$52.9 million in the prior year.

-Other revenue included \$3.7 million from government COVID subsidies from around the world (2020: \$1.8 million).
+Other revenue included \$1.0 million from government COVID subsidies from around the world (2021: \$3.7 million).

-EBITDA from continuing operations increased by \$1.2 million to \$5.2 million (2020: \$4.0 million).
+EBITDA from continuing operations decreased by \$0.7 million to \$4.5 million (2021: \$5.2 million).